emiliacb/go-queue-embeddings/README.md

 - Started using Ollama because it has a huge community and is optimized for different hardware out of the box
 - Saving as the process JSON in a temp folder for this POC but the code is expandable to save in a database or other storage in the future
 - Plan and Progress are tracked in [plan.md](plan.md) for clarity and future reference.
+- Using supervisord to run this in a huggingface space

 <br />
 <br />